elazarl/gosloppy/README.md

 ## Alpha Software

-This is a very preliminary version, distributed for the sake of being tested, it is far from a final product.
-Hopefully this will change soon.
+This is a very preliminary version, distributed for the sake of being tested, it is far from a final product. ~~Hopefully this will change soon~~.
+Nope, wouldn't change soone

 ## Goal